WeibelLab/hxi-website/content/authors/naba-rizvi/_index.md

   - Ph.D Students and Postdocs
 highlight_name: false
 ---
 Naba Rizvi is a second year PhD student interested in CS for social good and exploring the intersection of human-computer interaction and AI.
 Her previous projects focused on healthcare bias, neurodivergence, accessibility, racial, and other social justice issues.
 She previously interned at Microsoft Research (2020) and Adobe Research (2019) and was a recipient of the NCWIT Collegiate Award (2020), Adobe Research Women in Technology Scholarship(2019), and Google Women Techmakers Scholarship (2018).
+Her personal portfolio is available at https://nrizvi.github.io/